sachlatis/mujoco_cluster/README.md

 # mujoco_cluster
 How to download mujoco on cluster:

 0.a.
-Download the MuJoCo version 2.1 binaries for [Linux](https://mujoco.org/download/mujoco210-linux-x86_64.tar.gz). \n 0.b.
+Download the MuJoCo version 2.1 binaries for [Linux](https://mujoco.org/download/mujoco210-linux-x86_64.tar.gz).

+0.b.
 Extract the downloaded mujoco210 directory into ~/.mujoco/mujoco210.

 0.c Create conda environment